alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 ### Conclusion

 That’s it!
-We have shown how to implement and end-to-end machine learning workflow using HPE Machine Learning Development Environment and Flask.
+We have shown how to implement an end-to-end machine learning workflow using HPE Machine Learning Development Environment and Flask.
 For more information about HPE’s AI toolkit please visit the [HPE AI Solutions homepage here.](https://www.hpe.com/us/en/solutions/artificial-intelligence.html)

-If you enjoyed reviewing this model training and deployment example, [we invite you to get in touch with the Determined Community](https://join.slack.com/t/determined-community/shared_invite/zt-1txc10qgy-yJ2puE6DxgrhdH9TIK93tw) and try this out for yourself by following the Determined Documentation.
+If you enjoyed reviewing this model training and deployment example, [we invite you to get in touch with the Determined Community](https://join.slack.com/t/determined-community/shared_invite/zt-1txc10qgy-yJ2puE6DxgrhdH9TIK93tw) and try this out for yourself by following the Determined [Documentation](https://docs.determined.ai/latest/).

 If you and your team are ready for premium machine learning support from HPE, please contact us at the [HPE Machine Learning Development Environment homepage](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html).